znsio/specmatic-documentation/download/latest.md

 Release {{ site.latest_release }}
 =================================

-Date: 18th March 2023
+Date: 29th March 2023

 What's new:
-- Improvement to backward compatibility message
+- Reworked the test description to show the example name and key details about the API instead of the API summary or description
+- Deletion of some unnecessary code - thanks to @westse (Steve West)

 Standalone jar - [specmatic.jar](https://github.com/znsio/specmatic/releases/download/{{ site.latest_release }}/specmatic.jar)